The AURORA Survey: An Extraordinarily Mature, Star-forming Galaxy at $z\sim 7$: Observations

 Since the primary goal of the AURORA program is to detect faint auroral lines from ionized oxygen, sulfur, and nitrogen for $z\sim 1.5-4.5$ galaxies and therefore infer direct metallicities \citep[e.g.,][]{sanders2024a,curti2023}, we required long NIRSpec integration times, and continuous wavelength coverage from 1--5$\mu$m for robust dust corrections.
 As these observational parameters are also conducive to obtaining useful data for faint $z>6$ galaxies, such higher-redshift targets also comprised a key component of the AURORA mask-design strategy.
 In total, 97 galaxies were targeted on the two AURORA masks (one in COSMOS and one in GOODSN), 13 of which had a photometric redshift of $z_{\rm phot}\geq 6$.
 GOODSN-100182 was previously identified as a $z>6$ candidate, on the basis of either being a ``z-dropout" \citep[][$z_{\rm phot}=7.41$]{bouwens2015}, or having a photometric redshift at $z\sim 7$ \citep[][$z_{\rm phot}=7.43$ and 6.77, respectively]{finkelstein2015,jung2020}.
+The prior overestimated photometric redshifts from \citet{bouwens2015} and \citet{finkelstein2015} can be explained if the far-UV photometric color is interpreted as arising from an intrinsically bluer SED and the effects of greater Ly$\alpha$ forest blanketing than in the actual spectroscopic solution.
 Furthermore, it is notable that, despite its remarkable properties revealed by {\it JWST}, GOODSN-100182 was previously detected in the H band at a level of $m_{\rm F160W}\sim 26$~AB, and was therefore not actually missing from the {\it HST} census of $z\sim 7$ galaxies.